Salted Caramel Apple Pie with Bitterman's Fleur de Sel Sea Salt and Taha'a Vanilla

 - Next, make the caramel sauce.
 In a medium pan, heat butter on medium heat until melted.
 Then add in the flour to form a paste.
 Add the water, 1/2 teaspoon sea salt, vanilla, brown sugar and white sugar and bring to a boil.
 Then reduce temperature to low and simmer (keep caramel sauce on simmer until you're using it or else it may harden).

-Place pie in the preheated oven and bake for 10 minutes.
+- Place pie in the preheated oven and bake for 10 minutes.
 Then lower the oven temperature to 350 degrees and bake for an additional 35-45 minutes or until the apples are softened.
 Once baked, allow to cool a bit and serve with vanilla ice cream.
+Sprinkle generously with Taha'a Vanilla Salt.
 Enjoy!